-Waterers in the indoor house/ shelter must be provided at the following minimum rates:
+Waterers must be provided at the following minimum rates:

 - 1 nipple per every 10 hens (i.e. no more than 10 hens per nipple); and/ or - 0.5 inches of trough space per hen when both sides of the trough are accessible; and/ or - 1.0 inches of trough space per hen when only one side of the trough is accessible; and/ or - 0.4 perimeter inches of space per hen when round drinkers are used, OR per manufacturer's specification for bell-type drinkers.